Rotation

 Present participle for to make smooth or glossy by applying surface pressure

-Present participle for wrap up, cover, or surround completely
+Present participle for to wrap up, cover, or surround completely

 Present participle for to function in an expected or specified manner

-Present participle for to capture as a picture, image or photograph
+Present participle for to move on a screen

 Related Words and Phrases